michelleli18/CBAChecker/README.md

 The Color Blindness Accessibility Checker (CBA Checker) is run through the "Final Code" file.

 For increased computational power and thereby faster processing speed, it is recommended to run this using [Google Colab](colab.research.google.com).
+Runtime took many hours (for 300 photos) on a MacBook Air (runtime optimization is a good future step).

 ## An Example of the Results